kneehit/Big_Mart_Sales/docs/Big_Mart_Sales.md

     ## Multiple R-squared:  0.7205, Adjusted R-squared:  0.7202
     ## F-statistic:  2194 on 10 and 8512 DF,  p-value: < 2.2e-16

+We see that out Adjusted R-squared value is almost same as our second model when only important varibales were included.

 ### Predicting the sales for test dataset

 Now we can use our model to predict values of sales for test dataset.